wdporter/acim/text/5-healing-and-wholeness/index.md

 ## T-5.I.2

 <p id=p2 class=fip>
-2.&emsp;Let us start our process of re-awakening with just a few simple concepts:
+2. Let us start our process of re-awakening with just a few simple concepts:
 <span class=course-quote><sup>2</sup>Thoughts increase by being given away. <br>
 <sup>3</sup>The more who believe in them the stronger they become. <br>
 <sup>4</sup>Everything is an idea. <br>